-Where visits have resumed, they are very different from those before the pandemic, which has taken the lives of more than 170,000 long-term care residents and staff.
-Nursing homes have had to take many steps to minimize the chance of further transmission, and those policies won't change right away, even with residents having largely received their shots.
+Where visits have resumed, they remain different from those before the pandemic, which has taken the lives of more than 183,000 long-term care residents and staff.
+Nursing homes have had to take many steps to minimize the chance of further transmission, and some of those policies are likely to remain in place, even with residents having largely received their shots.

 Though the vaccines “should considerably lessen risk” in long-term care facilities, “this does not mean that it is not important to practice diligence,” says Jennifer Schrack, an associate professor at the Johns Hopkins Bloomberg School of Public Health who specializes in the epidemiology of aging.
 “Precautions are still important.
 No visit is without risk."